Protests flare in Philadelphia after police kill Black man

 “Why didn’t they use a Taser?” he asked.

-Officers had been called to the predominantly black Cobbs Creek neighborhood in west Philadelphia on reports of a man with a weapon, said Officer Tanya Little, a police spokesperson.
+Officers had been called to the predominantly Black Cobbs Creek neighborhood in west Philadelphia on reports of a man with a weapon, said Officer Tanya Little, a police spokesperson.

 Officers said they found Wallace holding a knife and ordered him to drop the weapon several times.
 Wallace advanced toward the officers, who fired several times, Little said.